irfanshadikrishad/anilist/README.md

 anilist up -c 25
 ```

-- **Options**:
+- Options:
   - `-c (count)`: Specify how many upcoming anime to fetch (default: 10).
-- **Description**: Fetch the upcoming anime series next season, with the option to customize how many results to display.
+- Description: Fetch the upcoming anime series next season, with the option to customize how many results to display.

 #### `user`: